-Are you facing the common syndrome of Pricing Strategy for Startups. you are not alone.
+Are you facing the common syndrome of which is right Pricing Strategy for Startups. you are not alone.

 Any startup founder either in product or service will vouch the dilemmas they faced by them on how to price.
 One wonders whether any magic formula is available.